Skilled Migrant Resident Visa NZ – Your Pathway to Residency

 4. What is the significance of the “Straight to Residence” category in New Zealand’s immigration options, and who can benefit from it?

-The “Straight to Residence” category, particularly Tier 1 for accredited employers, provides a direct path to residence for individuals with job offers in specific occupations.
+The “Straight to Residence” category – Green List Tier 1 provides a direct path to residence for individuals with job offers in specific occupations.
 This category is advantageous because it expedites the process for those who meet the criteria.
 If you have employment or an offer from an accredited employer in an occupation on Tier 1 of the Green List and meet specified requirements, you can apply for residence directly, bypassing other visa categories and steps.
-This streamlines the journey to permanent residency in New Zealand.
+This streamlines the journey to residency in New Zealand.